-4.1.22 In order to facilitate economic recovery and success, and to meet business needs, the Local Plan promotes infrastructure for business growth and investment, such as innovation space; workhubs; skills development; ICT improvements; delivery of the South Devon Link Road and creation of high quality employment space in town centres, edge of towns (e.g. Edginswell and West Paignton) and within existing communities.
+4.1.23 In order to facilitate economic recovery and success, and to meet business needs, the Local Plan promotes infrastructure for business growth and investment.
+This includes innovation space, work hubs, skills development, ICT improvements, delivery of the South Devon Highway and creation of high quality employment space in town centres, edge of towns (Edginswell and West Paignton) and within existing communities.
 Business growth will give rise to more employment opportunities which, in turn, will give rise to increased demand for new homes - alongside the demand arising from inward migration and reduced household size.
 New commercial space and homes will release funding for infrastructure which will encourage greater investment in Torbay.
-This is the cycle of success that Torbay needs to avoid a continued spiral of decline.
+This is the cycle of success that Torbay needs, to avoid a continued spiral of decline, as illustrated in Figure 5.